zzolo/zzolo.github.com/pages/cv.md

 * Created data-driven stories as the Interactive News Developer at [MinnPost](http://www.minnpost.com/) and developing news applications and data visualizations.
 * Built web applications for community engagement as an inaugural 2011 Fellow at [Code for America](http://codeforamerica.org), with a focus on agile, test-driven development.
 * Co-authored a book entitled [Mapping with Drupal](http://shop.oreilly.com/product/0636920021230.do) published by O'Reilly Media.
-* Exploring the connection of art, hardware, code, and community through projects like [Lacu](http://code.minnpost.com/minnpost-lacu/) and [Lumiere](http://lumiere.lighting/).
+* Exploring the connection of art, hardware, code, and community through projects like the [Aurora Shanty](https://www.kickstarter.com/projects/706726178/the-aurora-shanty),  [Lacu](http://code.minnpost.com/minnpost-lacu/) and [Lumiere](http://lumiere.lighting/).
 * Organized many events and communities and founded local groups including [Open Twin Cities](http://opentwincities.org/), the [Twin Cities Data Visualization](http://www.meetup.com/Twin-Cities-Visualization-Group/) group, and [Free Geek Twin Cities](http://freegeektwincities.org/).
 * Managed a small web team as well as sustainably upgraded and fully restructured the resource library as the Web Manager at [Shelter Centre](http://sheltercentre.org/), a small NGO in Geneva, Switzerland.